nihicak/documentation/subtensor.md

 * Subtensor needs access to the public internet
 * Subtensor runs on ipv4
 * Subtensor listens on the following ports:
   1) 9944 - Websocket.
-This port is used by bittensor.
-It only accepts connections from localhost.
-Make sure this port is firewalled off from the public domain.
+Use for retrieving chain data.
+This port can be made private by removing `--rpc-external --rpc-cors all`.
   2) 9933 - RPC.
 This port is opened, but not used.
   3) 30333 - p2p socket.
 This port accepts connections from other subtensor nodes.
 Make sure your firewall(s) allow incoming traffic to this port.
 * It is assumed your default outgoing traffic policy is ACCEPT.
 If not, make sure outbound traffic to port 30333 is allowed.